Friendly artificial intelligence: Public policy

 James Barrat, author of Our Final Invention, suggested that "a public-private partnership has to be created to bring A.I.-makers together to share ideas about security—something like the International Atomic Energy Agency, but in partnership with corporations."
 He urges AI researchers to convene a meeting similar to the Asilomar Conference on Recombinant DNA, which discussed risks of biotechnology.

 John McGinnis encourages governments to accelerate friendly AI research.
 Because the goalposts of friendly AI are not necessarily eminent, he suggests a model similar to the National Institutes of Health, where "Peer review panels of computer and cognitive scientists would sift through projects and choose those that are designed both to advance AI and assure that such advances would be accompanied by appropriate safeguards."
 McGinnis feels that peer review is better "than regulation to address technical issues that are not possible to capture through bureaucratic mandates".
 McGinnis notes that his proposal stands in contrast to that of the Machine Intelligence Research Institute, which generally aims to avoid government involvement in friendly AI.

-According to Gary Marcus, the annual amount of money being spent on developing machine morality is tiny.